-Download the SSH encryption software before you enable the security encryption modules and use SSH.
+Download the SSH encryption software before you enable the 3DES encryption module and use SSH.

 Due to export restrictions, the encryption capability is separate from the main software image.
-The SSH server does not function properly without the use of this image.
+SNMPv3 and the SSH server do not function properly without the use of this image.